February Big Discount started!

-The continuous growth of the Internet presents a number of challenges.
-Among the most fundamental of these challenges is ensuring that the routing and addressing system continues to function efficiently even as the number of connected devices continues to increase.
+The continuous growth of the Internet presents several challenges.
+Among the most fundamental challenges is ensuring that the routing and addressing system continues functioning efficiently even as the number of connected devices increases.

-A basic observation during early network research and development work was that the single IP address, which includes both identity and location, leads to suboptimal route scaling and hinders multihoming and device mobility.
+During early network research and development work, a fundamental observation was that the single IP address, including identity and location, leads to suboptimal route scaling and hinders multihoming and device mobility.

 Locator ID Separation Protocol (LISP) is a network architecture and protocol that implements the use of two namespaces instead of a single IP address:

-Splitting EID and RLOC functions yields several advantages including improved routing system scalability and improved multihoming efficiency and ingress traffic engineering.
+Splitting EID and RLOC functions yields several advantages, including improved routing system scalability, multihoming efficiency, and ingress traffic engineering.

 LISP functionality requires LISP-specific configuration of one or more LISP-related devices, such as the LISP egress tunnel router (ETR), ingress tunnel router (ITR), proxy ETR (PETR), proxy ITR (PITR), map resolver (MR), map server (MS), and LISP alternative logical topology (ALT) device.